Efficiency of Prolog

 6. Perform pruning early to reduce the size of the search space.
 A simple heuristic is to place those goals first that always terminate, such as CLP(FD) constraints and dif/2.

-7. Learn more about memoization.
+7. Learn more about memoization and other alternative execution strategies.

 8. Consider using macros and partial evaluation to produce more efficient code at compilation time.